liupeirong/MLOpsManufacturing/docs/architecture/Data_caching_lineage.md

 1. Data augmentation code and parameters
 1. Data and annotations

 First 4 components are tracked between pipeline's Git repository and Azure Machine Learning tracking storages.
-Therefore, it's relatively easy to achieve model reproducibility up to the point of what data was used.
+Therefore, it's relatively easy to achieve model reproducibility up to the point of what data was used (as long as sources of randomness are parameterized as well).

 Data and annotations are much harder to track.
 There are tools and processes to maintain data versioning that can provide a great level of observability on data.
 However, with Azure Machine Learning pipelines, the same level of observability may be achieved with significantly lower effort.
 For example, here's what we can do when training computer vision models.